Thomas-Selin/language-model/README.md

 [Project report - Deep learning, Methods and applications 2025 - Thomas Selin.pdf](./Project%20report%20-%20Deep%20learning%2C%20Methods%20and%20applications%202025%20-%20Thomas%20Selin.pdf)

 ## Training data

 Pre-training and base training were performed using three datasets, and fine-tuning was conducted with one additional dataset.
 For detailed information about the datasets and their usage, see the [Project report](#project-report).

+## Already trained models

+The base-trained model and the fine-tuned/chat-aligned models are available on request (369 Mb each).

 ## How to run